 While we would heartily encourage any rider with a passion for motorcycles to give the Yamaha Niken a test ride before they pass judgement, we know that we can’t reach everyone.
 However, what we can do is show off a list featuring some of the best motorcycle inventions of the past that never managed to go mainstream.
 Some of these weren’t viable from day one, some of them were just ahead of their time – but there are a few that should’ve been taken on board at the time but the world just wasn’t ready for them.
-So, without further ado, here are 10 innovative motorcycle inventions that just never took off.
+So, without further ado, here are 10 examples of forward thinking motorcycle technology that just never took off.

 Motorcycle Inventions That The World Wasn’t Ready For

 Wankel Rotary Engine Motorcycles

 There are two reasons why the Wankel rotary engine should have been an important step in the motorcycle industry: firstly, the Wankel rotary engine itself offers incredibly smooth power delivery thanks to the lack of pistons and shoots out massive power figures from its small size; secondly, if you’ve got a basic grasp of British English, you’ll know that the word “Wankel” is a comedy gift that keeps on giving.
 Despite those two excellent reasons, the Wankel rotary engine was a motorcycle invention that was doomed to fail, but it didn’t go down without a fight.
 There was a Suzuki Wanker motorcycle, and Norton also managed to get their Wankels to production, and Yamaha had Kawasaki made working prototypes, but despite their best efforts, the weird three sided rotor piston-thingy was never destined to hit the big time.
 And now because of stricter emissions laws, they probably never will, either.